 In Rome, most travelers recommend staying in the “downtown” area around the Pantheon, Campo Fiori, and Piazza Navona since you can walk to most sites.
 Accommodations in this area are more expensive though.

 Slightly less central but still charming areas include Trastevere (well-connected), Monti/Celio (the Colosseum), Barberini, and Vatican.
 The cheapest accommodations can be found in the Termini train station area, modern and sometimes seedy, and a couple of miles away from the center.

-In Milan, the area surrounding the Milano Centrale train station has the highest number of hotels.
-Four Points Milan Center and the Michaelangelo Hotel offer good customer experiences and are a walking distance from the train station.
+In Milan, the area surrounding Milano Centrale has the highest number of hotels.
+Four Points Sheraton Milan Center (now Duo Milan) and the Michelangelo Hotel offer decent customer experiences and are a walking distance from the train station.

-Around the Milan Malpensa Airport, the Moxy Hotel (Marriot brand), the Holiday Inn Express, and the First Hotel Malpensa have relatively affordable prices and decent accommodations.
-If you stay in the airport area, you can store your luggage at the Milano Centrale station and take the Metro to Duomo to visit the downtown area.
+Around the Milan Malpensa Airport, you will find the Moxy Hotel which is part of the Marriot brand, the Holiday Inn Express, or the First Hotel Malpensa all with (relatively) affordable prices and decent accommodations.
+If you stay in the airport area, you can easily store your luggage at the Milano Centrale station and take the Metro to Duomo to visit the downtown area.

 Rome Or Milan: day trips